 I’m currently in the middle of an on-going House Concert world tour – a tour that is shaped by invitations from all over the planet to play in homes like yours.

-House concerts are a great way for me of fulfilling that and if you’d like to share the journey with me in this by hosting or organizing a house concert then read on…
+So, if you’d like to share the experience by hosting or organizing a house concert then read on…